duoxianwulian/dxdop/README.md

 🚀 Technical Background
 -------

-The platform is supported by a framework based on Linux, quickjs, and LVGL, which improves development efficiency while maintaining extremely high operational efficiency.
+The dejsOS is supported by a framework based on Linux, quickjs, and LVGL, which improves development efficiency while maintaining extremely high operational efficiency.

 **Linux**: Possesses capabilities for Linux system processes, threads, and resource scheduling